NSW Funded Training – BSB40520 Certificate IV in Leadership and Management

 - BSBWHS411 Implement and monitor WHS policies, procedures and programs

 ECTARC students receive support from their personal ECTARC Training and Development Officer by phone, email, live webinar study sessions and assessment visits in the service.
 ECTARC students have access to the online ECTARC Training Portal where they can access learning materials and submit assessments.
+Practical assessments may be conducted through observation in the workplace, via live video conferencing or submission of video recordings.
 Students will require access to a computer and the internet to undertake this course.
-Some units are provided as a hard copy that is posted in the mail.
-Each unit requires a Workplace Manager to complete a Third Party Report to assess on the job competencies.
-In the case that a Workplace Manager is not available, alternate assessment processes such as observation in the workplace or live video conferencing may be utilised to assess practical skills.

 Through the ECTARC Training Portal students can also: